-Danger Looms as Some Residents of Bole consumes expired Energy drinks improperly disposed
+Danger looms as some residents of Bole consumes expired energy drinks improperly disposed

-Some residents of Bole scrambled over a thousand (1000) cartons of expired energy drinks which were improperly disposed at a refuse dump on the outskirts of Bole on the Kiape- Sonyo road in the east of the town.
+Some residents of Bole scrambled over a thousand (1000) cartons of expired energy drinks which were improperly disposed at a refuse dump on the outskirts of Bole on the Kiape- Sonyo.

 Nkilgi FM also visited the Bole district Assembly environmental Health Officer Mr Abdullah Mohammed Baba who said that he was first alerted about people rushing for some expired energy drink by an Assemblyman.